juriad/advent2022/README.md

 The actual algorithm (even second part) were then easy.
 I was even surprised that that is it in the end.

+## Day 6 - Seed7

+A very verbose language with clear syntax (although you can define your own extension).
+Its documentation is well-structured and full of examples.
+Some of the declarations were annoying and error-prone.
+The compiler pointed at the errors but failed to explain clearly what is going on.

+The task was easy.
+I was getting behind and worried that something more intensive like yesterday could come.
+My original implementation trivially used 6 inequalities but I had to rewrite it to a function with loops.

 # Lists

 ## Language pool